 By Verena Dobnik

-She was fired from the film several months ago after a dispute with producers.
+Young was fired several months ago amid a dispute with producers.